cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

     }

-The configure method is similar to the one found in Flows and MapReduce jobs.
+The configure method is similar to the one found in Flows and MapReduce programs.
 It defines the name, description, and the class containing the main method of a Spark program.

 The ``beforeSubmit()`` method is invoked at runtime, before the Spark program is executed.
 Because many Spark programs do not